Skip to Content

 Get Inspired!
 Examples of Makey Makey + Music Projects

-Guides of group projects with Makey Makey
+Guides of group projects with Makey Makey83

 A video providing samples of music and Makey Makey Projects